This simple orzo and tomato soup will make the easiest midweek meal. Packed with healthy vegetables and tender orzo, very budget friendly too!

 Start with chopping the onion and celery sticks into small cubes/ chunks.
-Heat 1 tbsp of olive oil in a large saucepan and add chopped onion and celery into it.
+Heat 1 tablespoon of olive oil in a large saucepan and add chopped onion and celery into it.
 Fry it until both become soft, which should take about 10 minutes.
 That was the hardest part of this recipe!
-All what’s left, is add all the rest of the ingredients, apart from the basil pesto and remaining oil into the saucepan and simmer for about 6-8 minutes until orzo is tender.
+All what's left, is add all the rest of the ingredients, apart from the basil pesto and remaining oil into the saucepan and simmer for about 6-8 minutes until orzo is tender.

 Last thing to do is to top the soup up with mix of the remaining olive oil and basil pesto.
 It gives it that lovely, fresh and aromatic kick.
 Few fresh basil leaves on top will also fit nicely!
 Serve it with side of crusty bread for that ultimate dunking experience!

 This orzo and tomato soup is best served fresh, but it can be prepared in advance and re-heated.
 What you need to remember is that orzo, as mentioned above, has these super-absorbing qualities, and it will suck in any liquid it is left in.
 So basically, you may find a big pot of pasta the next day, in place of your soup.
 But fear not, you can simply add more water/ stock to dilute it slightly, while re-heating it next day.

 Thanks for reading today's post!
 I truly hope you will enjoy this recipe as much as I did!